xiaoxianyu-office/mm/skills/mechanics/disguise.md

   - disguise{d="Sheep SetBurning SetSpinning SetCustomNameVisible setCustomName DizzyBoi"} @self
 ```

 This next example will turn you into a steve head that glides across the floor.
 No good way to describe it.
 It is pretty funny.
 I recommend you try it out!
-Credit to JackWalms for this disguise setup.

 ```
 TestingDisguiseMechanic: